 - Before submitting the form, you must have it signed by a licensed Colorado doctor or Commissioned Medical Officer (CMO).

 If the disability is temporary, you will be assigned a placard that is valid for up to 90 days; otherwise, you will be issued the standard placard that is valid for 3 years.
-There is no charge for either placard.
+There is no charge for either disability parking placard.

 You must hang the placard from the rearview mirror in plain sight.
 You can use it in any vehicle the applicant is driving or riding in as a passenger.

 If you are disabled and planning a trip to another state, you may take along your Colorado placard.
-As long as the placard is current and belongs to either the driver or a passenger in the vehicle, it is valid in any state.
+As long as the placard is current and belongs to either the driver or a passenger in the vehicle, it should remain valid in any state.
 Also, Colorado honors other states' placards that meet the same requirements.

 - Provide a copy of the vehicle's title or registration showing that the applicant owns (or co-owns) the vehicle.

-- If you would like the Handicapped Disabled Veteran License Plates issued by the state, you need to follow the above procedures but also furnish a written clearance on the appropriate letterhead from the Department of Veterans Affairs or from your branch of military service.
+- If you would like the Handicapped Disabled Veteran License Plates issued by the state, you need to follow the above procedures AND also furnish a written clearance on the appropriate letterhead from the Department of Veterans Affairs or from your branch of military service.
 The document needs to state that you became permanently disabled as a result of your service and that the disability is rated as 50% or higher.